 Recommendations will include guidance and implementation step details to be fit for use in other areas across North Carolina where regional ITS signal system integration efforts would be applicable.
 Exult Engineering was selected as the lead consultant.
 The study is centered on the Western Wake area, coordinating with NCDOT and the Towns of Apex, Cary, Fuquay-Varina, Holly Springs, and Morrisville.
 The project team has been reviewing Chapter 2 summarizing existing conditions, a peer review of similar regional ITS integration efforts, the integration guidebook outline, and held a Core Technical Team meeting in June.
-Small group meetings were held in August with individual jurisdictions as well as a CTT meeting to discuss highlights of needs and potential ITS scenarios.
-A CTT meeting was also held in September to discuss various details of the implementation plan.
-The next meetings in October will be a Study Oversight Team meeting and an ITS Regional Working Group meeting.
+Small group meetings were held in

+August with individual jurisdictions as well as a CTT meeting to discuss highlights of needs and potential ITS scenarios.
+A CTT meeting was held in September to discuss various details of the implementation plan, as well as the first ITS Regional Working Group meeting in October.
+A Study Oversight Team/Core Technical Team combined meeting was held in November to discuss different scenarios for operations and maintenance the Implementation Plan draft.
 The project is anticipated to be completed by June 2022.
 (Staff Contact: Brandon Watson)